 Figure.
-4.4.25 - 126.
-Protection relay equipped with arc protection.
+4.4.30 - 135.
+Protection device equipped with arc protection.

 The arc protection card has four (4) sensor channels, and up to three (3) arc point sensors can be connected to each channel.
 The sensor channels support Arcteq AQ-01 (light sensing) and AQ-02 (pressure and light sensing) units.
 Optionally, the protection function can also be applied with a phase current or a residual current condition: the function trips only if the light and overcurrent conditions are met.